10 Must visit places in Marrakech

-The palm grove continues being a source of wealth for the city.
-In addition to dates and wood obtained from the palm trees themselves, they create a good ecosystem for palm trees fruit trees and plantations that coexist there.
+The palm grove continues to be a source of wealth for the city.
+In addition to dates and wood obtained from the palm trees themselves, they create a good ecosystem for palm trees, fruit trees, and plantations that coexist there.

 The Kutubía Mosque

-The Mosque Kutubía is next to Yamaa el Fna Square and is from the 12th century.
-What’s the most striking is the tower or minaret of this mosque as it is sister of The Giralda of Seville.
+The Mosque Kutubía is next to Jemma el Fna Square and is from the 12th century.
+A striking fact anout the tower or minaret of this mosque is that it is the sister of The Giralda of Seville.
 In fact, the architects relied on this tower to design La Giralda.

 The Jewish Quarter Marrakech

 Even if it seems astonishing, Marrakech had a Jewish quarter.
-We went with our guide, it took us a little quick for me, but the visit itself deserves the tour.
-This neighborhood looks more authentic, is less touristy and locals they’re a little surprised to see you.
+We went with our guide and it felt like a short trip, but the visit itself deserves the tour.
+This neighborhood looks more authentic, is less touristy and the locals are a little surprised to see you.
 You can get to the Jewish cemetery, throw a look at the facades and find David’s stars in some of the Houses.

 The Berber Market in Marrakech

 A few miles from Marrakech is the Berber village of Aghmat.
 On normal days, it’s a very quiet little town.
 But everything changes when it’s the day of the Market.
-We square the days to be able to go and it’s completely Surprising.
-I’ve never been in a place like this before, you seem to be backing down completely in time.
+We count the days to be able to go again and it’s completely surprising.
+I’ve never been in a place like this before, you seem to be going back in time.

-Here you can buy fruits, vegetables, meats and fish, clothes, several utensils.
-But what caught our attention the most, and I’m sure it will caught yours also, are the barbers, who fulfill the function of cutting hair, beard and pull out teeth.
+Here you can buy fruits, vegetables, meats and fish, clothes, and several utensils.
+But what caught our attention the most, and I’m sure it will also catch yours are the barbers, who fulfill the function of cutting hair, beard and pulling out teeth.
 It’s awesome to watch it live!